 Original Mono For Frosty The Snowman

-Coming off the success of Rudolph the Red-Nosed Reindeer in 1964, Rankin-Bass became something of the go-to company for holiday specials aimed at children in the 1960s and 1970s.
-Known for their trademark Animagic brand of stop-motion puppetry, they also produced traditionally animated Christmas specials.
+Coming off the success of Rudolph the Red-Nosed Reindeer in 1964, Rankin-Bass became the go-to company for holiday broadcast specials aimed at children in the 1960s and 1970s.
+Prominently known for their trademark Animagic brand of stop-motion puppetry, they also produced traditionally animated Christmas specials.

-Rankin-Bass’s indelible legacy and lasting cultural impact were cemented forever when Frosty The Snowman first aired on CBS in 1969.
-The 30-minute animated special quickly became an annual television staple for millions of American children, joining the company’s earlier Rudolph special as part of the American Christmas tradition.
+Rankin-Bass’s indelible legacy and lasting cultural impact were cemented forever when Frosty The Snowman aired on CBS in 1969.
+The 30-minute animated special quickly became an annual television staple for millions of children, joining the company’s earlier Rudolph special as part of the great, American Christmas tradition.

 Frosty the Snowman has become a permanent fixture around Christmas time.
-The iconic character has been heavily merchandised like other great brands widely beloved by children and adults alike.
-There may or may not be a six-foot inflatable of the friendly snowman in my front-yard each year during the Christmas season.
-It’s amazing that a cartoon produced in the late 1960s remains a huge draw even today.
-The special continues to garner high ratings each year when CBS plays it during December.
+The iconic character has been heavily merchandised like other beloved brands, providing a warm glow of childhood nostalgia.
+I’ll admit there may or may not be a six-foot inflatable of the friendly snow creature in my front-yard every Christmas season.
+It’s amazing that a cartoon produced in the late 1960s remains a popular draw even today.
+The special continues to garner high ratings each year on CBS, proving its timeless appeal across generations.

 Frosty the Snowman is a simple child’s story told with wit, humor, and love